- Search

 Biography

-Jean Dermine is a Professor of Banking and Finance at INSEAD.
+Jean Dermine is an Emeritus Professor of Banking and Finance at INSEAD.
 He holds Doctorat en Sciences Economiques from the Université Catholique de Louvain and Master of Business Administration from Cornell University.

 Author of numerous articles on asset and liability management, European financial markets, and the Theory of Banking, Jean Dermine has published five books, among which are European Capital Markets with a Single Currency (Oxford University Press), and Bank Valuation and Value-based Management (McGraw-Hill).
 His research papers have appeared in the Journal of Financial Intermediation, Journal of Money, Credit and Banking, Journal of Banking and Finance, and other academic and professional journals.
 Laureate of the EIB Prize for his essay "Eurobanking, a New World", he is a co-author of the ALCO Challenge, a computer-based training simulation used in Europe, Africa, the Americas, and Asia.